 Church Planter / Pastor - Manchay, Peru

-Testimony and Calling
+Testimony and Call to Ministry

 When I graduated from high school, my younger brother and I decided to go to the jungle to take my father where he could not get alcohol.
 We lived there nearly three years, and he gave up drinking during that time.
-However, the terrorists were taking over the remote areas of Peru and they came to our village.
+However, the terrorists were taking over the remote areas of Peru and came to our village.
 They began killing people, recruiting young men, and destroying all that the people had worked for.
 I sent my father and brother to Lima so that they could escape the terrorists, but I thought I was courageous, and so I stayed to protect our things.
 I was not saved yet, but I claimed the verse in Matthew 10:28 that says we should not fear him that could kill the body, but rather Him that could kill both body and soul.
 But when the terrorists struck closer to my home, I fled for my life to the capital city, Lima, leaving all the fruits of our hard labor behind.

 Finally on February 28, 1994, by the grace of God He saved me.
-I began to get involved right away in another church closer to the house and both that pastor and the missionary with whom I lived discipled me.
-As I learned more I began to do more.
+I began to get involved right away in another church closer to the house, and both that pastor and the missionary with whom I lived discipled me.
+As I learned more, I began to do more.
 I taught a children's Sunday school class, led singing, became one of the teachers of the youth services, and began to teach in a Bible club in a small nearby shanty-town called Manchay.

 Not many people wanted to go to Manchay.
 It is desert-like and very dusty and it is full of people living in the poorest of conditions.
 But God was calling me to work there.
-I had lived like them, and I wanted those kids to hear the Gospel so they could know they would not have to live in darkness continually, and they could have joy despite their poverty.
+I had lived like them, and I wanted those kids to hear the Gospel, so they could know they would not have to live in darkness continually, and they could have joy despite their poverty.

-The people in the church are growing spiritually and that greatly encourages us.
+The people in the church are growing spiritually, and that greatly encourages us.
 They are starting to take on responsibilities within the church and are interested in doing everything possible to share the Gospel with others in Manchay.

 May God receive all the glory for the great things He has done and continues to do in Manchay.
 We pray He will use us to bring more people to Him by His wondrous grace.